About this site

 I can’t call myself an essayist if I don’t write essays, now can I?

 Real answer: the form of the essay allows me to express myself in a way that feels comfortable.
-Imagine your favorite video essayist on YouTube, just without the royalty-free background music or the immaculately decorated set.
+Imagine your favorite video essayist on YouTube, just without the YouTube.

 Do you worry about being wrong?